ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 Slides: https://github.com/ls1-sys-prog-course/docs/blob/main/slides/08-container.pdf
 Assignment explained (10min): https://www.youtube.com/watch?v=INyb4Rj073U

+## Intro

+[Nix](https://nixos.org/download.html) is a package manager which follows functional programming paradigms.
+It declaratively defines all inputs for package builds and build them in a sandbox to ensure reproducability.
-Your task is to build a debugging tool called `nix-build-shell` for the [Nix package manager](https://nixos.org/download.html)  to help reproduce the sandbox environments of failed builds by re-instantiating your own sandbox that provides users interactive access.
+Your task is to build a debugging tool called `nix-build-shell` for nix to help reproduce the sandbox environments of failed builds by re-instantiating your own sandbox that provides users interactive access.

+### Nix 101

 Nix is a package manager that can be installed side by side with conventional package managers (i.e. apt) as it uses a different directory for installing packages (`/nix`).
 Packages in Nix are described by the Nix expression language.
 Most packages come from a curated collection called